 Most of what you'll be doing in your handlers is running some IO and, depending on the result, you might sometimes want to throw an error of some kind and abort early.
 The next two sections cover how to do just that.

 Performing IO

-Another important instances from the list above are MonadIO m => MonadIO (ExceptT e m), and therefore also MonadIO Handler as there is MonadIO IO instance..
+Another important instance from the list above is MonadIO m => MonadIO (ExceptT e m).
 MonadIO is a class from the transformers package defined as:

 '''

 class Monad m => MonadIO m where

 liftIO :: IO a -> m a

 '''